UoB-COMSM0110/2024-group-6/README.md

-## Requirements
+**Game Requirements**<br>
-Using user stories and use-case diagrams helped our team identify our top-level user needs.
+Using User Stories, User Specification and Use Case Diagrams helped our team identify our top-level user needs.
 This gave us a clear understanding of what is needed of our game.
 Whilst also highlighted some additional things to consider.

 <ul>
     <li>Our game should provide a fun and engaging experience to users, which will be measured against our Heuristic Evaluation, aiming to achieve a score below 2 for each Heuristic.</li>